NicholasLYang/uptointerpretation/content/posts/my-experience-rewriting-in-rust.md

 life.
 In many cases I'd rather have shipped software with some bugs versus a hypothetical piece of software with no bugs.

-2. Have you validated your product?
+2. Have you validated your rewrite as a product?

-By doing a rewrite, you have commited to a long process before you go to market.
-If you're going to invest this amount of time into a rewrite, you should be certain that this product is something that people will actually use.
-More than that, you should be certain that this product fulfills a pressing, painful need.
-If you haven't, then do that before you rewrite.
+By doing a rewrite, you have commited to a long process of transforming your codebase and therefore your product.
+If you're going to invest this amount of time into a rewrite, you should be certain that it is necessary from a product perspective.
+Basically, you should be certain that the benefits from the rewrite will directly allow you to gain more users.

-You should also validate the benefits of your rewrite.
 If you're rewriting for performance, validate that performance is important for users.
 This isn't just asking people "do you want a faster X", because they'll always say yes.
 Nobody wants a slower tool.
 It's instead ensuring that slowness is what's preventing other people from using your tool.
 It's ensuring that speed is a sufficient reason for people leaving your competitors.
 The same is true with safety.

 Sometimes your product can be over-validated.
 If your product is gaining users like mad and has dozens of feature requests, it may not be in your interest to stop and rewrite.
-Perhaps you can build these new features in the new language.

 3. How much should you rewrite?